 • The Complete Guide to Marriage Mentoring: Connecting Couples to Build Better Marriages In this book, which is published by Zondervan, Drs.
 Les and Leslie Parrott provide the complete guide to becoming a marriage mentor.
 They instruct the individuals who guide couples in many different stages of married life through emphasizing working as a team, building rapport, walking in another couple’s shoes, and praying together.
 This book contains practical guidelines help mentors and couples work together as a team.
 Appendixes offer a wealth of additional resources and tools.
 This guide also includes insights from interviews with church leaders and marriage mentors from around the country.

 • The Solution for Marriages: Mentoring a New Generation This book, is published by Today’s Promise.
 It is written by Jeff Murphy and Chuck Dettman.
 They show you God’s design for marriage and how successful marriage mentors and pastors are teaching couples to build awesome marriages.
 This guide combines timeless biblical wisdom, and critical relationship skills.
 Plus, there are empowering resources included that have led many couples to a successful marriage.
 It’s designed for Marriage Mentors, Pastors and Counselors.
-It’s also for individual couples looking to improve their relationship or marriage.
-Plus, it’s also designed for those who are thinking about becoming a marriage mentor and for those who are presently mentoring.
+It’s also for individual couples looking to improve their marriages.
+Plus, it’s also designed for those who are considering becoming a marriage mentor and for those who are presently mentoring.